 There is one minute to see how many marshmallows can be picked up out of the bowl with the chopsticks and dropped into the cup.
 When the time is up, write down how many they were successful in getting.

 Start with placing 25 marshmallows on a plate.
 Use the straw to pick up the marshmallows and put them in the bowl.
 Write the score of how many were picked up via the straw within the 1 minute.

 candy canes individually wrapped (not the little ones)

 Place 6 wrapped candy canes on a plate.
-One of these will be used as the starter to pick them up.
+Use one as the starter to pick them up.

 6 coffee cups

-Person gets a bowl of 12 large marshmallows.
+A person gets a bowl of 12 large marshmallows.
 The cups are on the other side of the table.
 Line up 3 coffee cups in one line, next row 2 coffee cups, and then the last row is 1.
 The cups arranged like this will look like a triangle.
-Toss the marshmallows and count how many land in the coffee cups within 1 minute.
-Be sure and pickup any marshmallows that fall on the floor so there is no mess.
+Toss the marshmallows and count how many lands in the coffee cups within 1 minute.
+Be sure and pick up any marshmallows that fall on the floor so there is no mess.

 The number of marshmallows that stay in the cup is the number of points for this game.

 Try something different this year when gathered for the Christmas holidays.
-Whether you do some new activities like building and decorating ginger bread houses, playing the saran wrap ball game, the minute to win it games, or an ugly Christmas sweater.
-All of these are fun additions to your holiday gatherings.
+Whether you do some new activities like building and decorating gingerbread houses, playing the saran wrap ball game, the minute to win it games, or an ugly Christmas sweater.
+All of these are fun family Christmas games and activities to add to your holiday gatherings.